gloomic/wordpress-git-post/README.md

 $ git remote add origin <remote-repostiory-url>
 ```

 Next what you do is just write or update a markdown file in your local repository, commit it and push to the remote repository.
 In one commit, it only handle just one single markdown file.

-Below is a full process (See [wp-cli-markdown-post](https://github.com/gloomic/wp-cli-markdown-post) for more details using the custom WP-CLI command):
+Below is a full process (see [wp-cli-markdown-post](https://github.com/gloomic/wp-cli-markdown-post) for more details using the custom WP-CLI command):

 **Step 1.
 Write new markdown files or update existing ones**